Army aircraft brings Russian Sputnik V vaccine to Slovakia

 The prime minister said on March 1 that the country will buy 2mn of the vaccines.
 Another 800,000 doses of Sputnik V should follow in March and April and another 1mn in May and June.
 "This will afford Slovakia the opportunity to speed up the pace of its vaccination by more than 40 per cent," he added.

 Health Minister Marek Krajci has emphasised that the inoculation will be carried out strictly on a voluntary basis and will not be limited by age.
+Patients will have to sign a form saying they understand they are taking a non-EU vaccine.

-Russia has benefited from the soft power of the vaccine amid fierce criticism of the performance of the European Commission’s joint purchasing programme.
+Russia has benefited from the soft power of their much cheaper vaccine amid fierce criticism of the performance of the European Commission’s joint purchasing programme.
 Slovakia’s populist Prime Minister Igor Matovic even personally greeted the arrival of the vaccine at Kosice airport.

 “I’d like to thank Russia for its correct approach … I believe that by meeting the deadlines and promised supplies, Russia will prove that it’s a stable partner we can rely on in these hard times,” Matovic said.